jumpinjackie/mapguide/MgDev/Doc/devguide/source/introduction.rst

 Once the site connection and any other service connections are open, the page can use MapGuide Web API calls to retrieve and process data.
 Output goes to the task pane or back to the Viewer.
-See The MapGuide Viewer on page 15 for details about sending data to the Viewer.
+See :ref:`mapguide-ajax-viewer` for details about sending data to the Viewer.

 .. note::